clinaresl/pgnparser/README.md

 ```

 for every game found in the input pgn file.

+**Note**: All tables use UTF-8 characters which might not be rendered properly
+in this view, i.e., the view on your console might be more beautiful than the
+one rendered here.

 ## Filtering criteria ##